Lebanon–United Kingdom relations: Economic relations

-The Association Agreement between the United Kingdom and Lebanon was signed on 29 September 2020 in London.
-The Lebanon–United Kingdom Association Agreement was established to safeguard and enhance trade relations between the UK and Lebanon following the UK's withdrawal from the European Union.
-Both governments were directly represented at its signing.
-The agreement is bilingual, with English and Arabic texts holding equal validity and authority.
-It ensures tariff-free trade on goods, promotes cooperation on regulations and standards, and preserves vital economic ties between the two countries.
-The use of both languages in its administration supports clarity and effective implementation.
-This accord guarantees continuity and stability in trade, bringing mutual economic benefits to both the UK and Lebanon.

 From 1 March 2003 until 30 December 2020, trade between Lebanon and the UK was governed by the European Communities–Lebanon Euro-Mediterranean Association Agreement, while the United Kingdom was a member of the European Union.

 Following the withdrawal of the United Kingdom from the European Union, the UK and Lebanon signed the Lebanon–United Kingdom Association Agreement on 19 September 2019.
 The Lebanon–United Kingdom Association Agreement is a continuity trade agreement, based on the EU free trade agreement, which entered into force on 1 January 2021.
 Trade value between Lebanon and the United Kingdom was worth £771 million in 2022.

+Political relations

+Hamish Falconer, the UK's Deputy Foreign Secretary, reacted to the UN Security Council meeting on Lebanon, which took place on 2 June 2026.
+In a post on X, he stated that the United Kingdom welcomed the session.
+Falconer described the escalation of tensions in Lebanon as "unacceptable" and called on all parties to commit to a genuine and lasting ceasefire.
+He further emphasized that only a negotiated, diplomatic solution can lead to long-term peace and stability in the region.